ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 - "IndirectRenderer.cs" on the "MainCamera" game object:
 	- Is the main class in the project.
 It initializes all the buffers and compute shaders and then dispatches the compute shaders and draws the objects when Unity calls the PreCull() function.
 - "HiZBuffer.cs" script on the "OccluderCamera" game object:
-	- Creates a hierarchial Z-Buffer texture that is used when doing occlusion culling.
+	- Creates a hierarchial Z-Buffer texture that contains the depth texture and shadow map which are used when doing frustum and occlusion culling

 ## TODO
 - Improve the instance sorting: